 I love roasted green beans

-In fact, I have an oven roasted Easy Roasted Green Beans with Mushrooms and Onions recipe already on the blog.
+If you’re looking for an oven version of this, check out my oven roasted Easy Roasted Green Beans with Mushrooms and Onions recipe.

 Air Fryer Recipes